gauripowale/dcos-website/src/releases/1.10.0-rc1/notes.md

 - DCOS-16547 - Task state does not update after the agent running it was removed from the cluster.
 - DCOS_OSS-1340 - Spartan "autoip" DNS should resolve to host IP for UCR in bridge network.
 - INFINITY-1143 - Update / Uninstall.
 DSE does not support rolling upgrade.
+- MARATHON-7736 - Marathon Client does NOT work with Marathon 1.5.

 # <a name="fixed-issues"></a>Major Issues Fixed Since 1.10.0 Beta 2